How line item delivery is paced

 Next DFP applies a frontloading factor to the line item goals.
 As described above for frontloaded line items, this factor can be as high as 40% at any one time, but averages to 25% over the course of the first half of the campaign.
 This compares to about 5% above goal during the first half of a campaign for even delivery.
 These frontloading factors are applied on an iterative basis, which means that an even delivery line item on the first day will serve 5% higher than the delivery goal.
 On the second day the line item will serve 5% higher than the goal for the second day, where the second day goal is slightly lower than the first day goal due to the 5% addition on day one.

 This continues through the life of the line item such that, all other factors being equal, there is a small decrease in the impressions served each day.
-For line items set to "Evenly", this decrease will be very small in most cases.
-For line items set to "Frontloaded", it will be more apparent.
-For more information on this process see the Changes over time section below.
+For line items set to "Evenly," this decrease will be very small in most cases.
+For line items set to "Frontloaded," it will be more apparent.

 When ad serving combines traffic shape (if enabled for your network) with frontloading, delivery will align with traffic patterns but will exceed the goal briefly by as much as 40%, and 25% during the first half of a campaign.
 Again, the result is that more impressions are served toward the beginning of the campaign to avoid falling short at the last moment.